Perkinelmer to acquire Oxford Immunotec for $591M

 Perkinelmer Inc. is aiming to boost its infectious disease testing footprint with the acquisition of Oxford Immunotec Global plc for $591 million in cash.
-The purchase, announced Thursday, will allow Perkinelmer to expand its current offerings with market-leading solutions for tuberculosis (TB) detection.
+The purchase, reported Thursday, will allow Perkinelmer to expand its current offerings with solutions for tuberculosis (TB) detection.

 Based in the Abingdon, U.K., Oxford Immunotec’s lead product is the T-Spot.TB test for latent tuberculosis.
 The test measures in vitro T-cell interferon gamma release in response to two Mycobacterium TB-specific antigens, ESAT-6 and CFP 10.
 It is currently available in over 60 countries.